128technology/docs/docs/concepts_appid.md

 #### Script-Based Module Setup

 Scripts are placed on the router's filesystem at `/etc/128technology/application-modules/`.
-These scripts produce a JSON output stored at `/var/run/128technology/application-modules/`, which in turn is consumed by the 128T router and installed as FIB entries.
+These scripts produce a JSON output stored at `/var/run/128technology/application-modules/`, which in turn is processed by the 128T router and installed as FIB entries.

 #### Systemd-Based Module Setup

 Beginning with the 5.2 release, `systemd` may be used to manage the execution of application identification modules.
-JSON output is posted to highway via a REST API instead of being written to disk.
+JSON output produced by the module is passed directly to the highway REST API instead of being written to disk.

 Using this approach, modules are registered by creating a file at `/etc/128technology/application-modules/services/<module-name>`.
 This file lists the systemd units of the module and specifies if and how 128T should interact with them.
 - `reload-service`: When the highway process starts, reload the systemd unit.
 This is a signal to POST the JSON to highway again as module data is not saved through process restarts.